 The reasons for the high sticker prices on tuition are mixed, complicated, and persistent.
 In the sections below we explore the historical context for tuition inflation, we break down the economic concepts of what’s involved, and we evaluate the different sources that have been claimed to be the cause, as well as some of the factors that will affect how much college will cost in the future.

 Tuition prices have gone up at a much faster rate than other goods and services over the past three decades.
 For public institutions alone, in-state tuition and fees “between 2007-08 and 2017-18,… increased at an average rate of 3.2% per year beyond inflation,” and at 4.0% and 4.4% for the two decades before that.
-The story is much worse for private non-profit schools who have seen their tuitions grow at alarming rates to unreasonable levels [see graph below].
+The story is much worse for private non-profit schools that have seen their tuitions grow at alarming rates to unreasonable levels.

 i) Easy Access To Credit